 Parallel compression is a very popular technique used in mixing to add volume and power to drums without severely crushing the dynamics by mixing the dry signal with a compressed version.

-It can be set up by adding a send to the “Drum Master Out” Bus (shown in the examples as Bus 3) to a new Bus Channel – you can name this “Parallel Compression”.
+It can be set up by adding a send to the “Drum Group” Bus (shown in the examples as Bus 3) to a new Bus Channel – you can name this “Parallel Compression”.

-On this new Bus Channel add a compressor with heavy compression settings, and then the “Drum Master Out” aux send to this channel can be adjusted to dial in Parallel Compression to the desired level.
+On this new Bus Channel add a compressor with heavy compression settings, and then the “Drum Group” aux send to this channel can be adjusted to dial in Parallel Compression to the desired level.

-Please note that many modern compression plugins include a Wet/Dry mix and if you own one, then you can simply add this to the “Drum Master Out” channel and use this mix control to apply parallel compression – there is no need to do this additional routing.
+Please note that many modern compression plugins include a Wet/Dry mix and if you own one, then you can simply add this to the “Drum Group” channel and use this mix control to apply parallel compression – there is no need to do this additional routing.

 6. Customise and make it your own

 We all develop unique ways of working and laying out our music within DAW’s.
 If there is certain FX plugins you always use, add them to appropriate channels.

 If there are Software Instruments you can’t make a song without, then add channels for them – perhaps even with your most popular presets already loaded on them so you can quickly use them to write out a melody or rhythm.